BANGAUTOGLASS

 In many cases, yes — but it depends on your specific policy.
 Comprehensive auto insurance coverage typically covers glass damage from road debris, weather events, and other non-collision causes, which is exactly the scenario most Civic Si sunroof shatters fall into.
 Whether you'll pay a deductible depends on how your policy is structured, and some policies have specific glass-coverage endorsements that reduce or eliminate the deductible for glass claims.

 If you haven't started a claim yet, Bang AutoGlass can assist you through the claim process to help you understand what your options look like.
-We don't file the claim for you — that's ultimately between you and your insurer — but we can help you navigate it so you're not going in blind.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Ask the shop you're considering whether they're familiar with the insurance claim process for glass; a shop that works with insurance regularly is a practical advantage.

 How Long Will the Replacement Take, and When Can I Drive?